open-life-science/ols-6/.github/ISSUE_TEMPLATE/project.md

   If you're a group, each teammate should complete this assessment individually.
 This is here to help you set your own personal goals during the program.
 No need to share your results, but be ready to share your thoughts with your mentor.
 - [ ] Make sure you know when and how you'll be meeting with your mentor.

-Before Week 2 (week starting 20 September 2021): Cohort Call (Welcome to Open Life Science!)
+## Week 2 - Cohort Call (Welcome to Open Life Science!)

 - [ ] Attend call or catch up via YouTube
-- [ ] Create an issue on the [OLS-4 GitHub repository](https://github.com/open-life-science/ols-4/issues/new) for your OLS work and share the link to your mentor.
+- [ ] Create an issue on the [OLS-6 GitHub repository](https://github.com/open-life-science/OLS-6/issues/new) for your OLS work and share the link to your mentor.
 - [ ] Draft a brief vision statement using your goals

   [This lesson](https://mozilla.github.io/open-leadership-training-series/articles/introduction-to-open-leadership/stating-your-project-vision/) from the Open Leadership Training Series (OLTS) might be helpful

 - [ ] Leave a comment on this issue with your draft vision statement & be ready to share this on the call
-- [ ] Check the [Syllabus](https://openlifesci.org/ols-4) for notes and connection info for all the cohort calls.
+- [ ] Check the [Syllabus](https://openlifesci.org/OLS-6) for notes and connection info for all the cohort calls.

-Before Week 3 (week starting 27 September 2021): Meet your mentor!
+## Week 3: Meet your mentor!

 - [ ] Meet mentor
 - [ ] Look up two other projects and comment on their issues with feedback on their vision statement
 - [ ] Complete this [compare and contrast assignment](https://docs.google.com/document/d/1ukvqDRIYfvCapVMdE5hWP-0MkLNJ9T65X43O7F336Ac/edit?usp=sharing) about current and desired community interactions and value exchanges